-Azaleas are in full bloom and a real treat in our Southern landscapes.
+Azaleas are in full bloom and a real treat in our southern landscapes.
 These vibrant shrubs soften the edges of our urban environment and provide incredible color during the spring.
-Azaleas known to be hardy plants but only bloom for a short period of time, while in bloom, make sure they are protected from pest insects.
-A primary threat to these beautiful blooms is the Lace bug.
-In this post we'll share how to spot Lace bugs and recommendations on how to treat this pest.

-The good news, Lace bugs are easily controlled through our Arborwise Plant Health Care Program.
-Our certified technicians have three top treatments they use when treating for Lace bugs.
-You can keep your plants happy & healthy with timely applications of:
+The good news is lace bugs are easily controlled through our plant health care services.
+Our plant health care pros have three top treatments they use when treating for lace bugs.
+You can keep your plants happy and healthy with timely applications of:

 - Foliar sprays